Comparing Sequential Forecasters: Experiments

-We also compare several forecasters, which are drawn with lines in Figure~\ref{fig:forecasters}.
-These include constant baselines --- $p_t = 0.5$ (\texttt{always\_0.5}), $p_t = 0$ (\texttt{always\_0}), and $p_t = 1$ (\texttt{always\_1}) ---, as well as the Laplace forecasting algorithm (\texttt{laplace}) $p_t = \frac{k+0.5}{t+1}$, where $k = \#\{i \in [t]: y_i = 1\}$.
-We also add predictions using the K29 defensive forecasting algorithm \citep{vovk2005defensive}, which is a game-theoretic forecasting method that leads to calibrated forecasts, using the polynomial kernel with degree $d=3$ (\texttt{k29\_poly3}), $K(p, q) = (1 + pq)^d$, and the Gaussian RBF kernel with noise $\sigma=0.01$ (\texttt{k29\_rbf0.01}), $K(p, q) = \exp\inparen{-\frac{(p-q)^2}{2\sigma^2}}$.
-Note that all of the forecasters only make use of the previous outcomes $y_1, \dotsc, y_{t-1}$, except for the constant baselines which do not use the outcomes.
+We consider several forecasters, which are drawn with lines in Figure~\ref{fig:forecasters}.
+These include the constant baseline, i.e., $p_t = 0.5$ (\texttt{constant\_0.5}), as well as the Laplace forecasting algorithm (\texttt{laplace}) $p_t = \frac{k+0.5}{t+1}$, where $k = \#\{i \in [t]: y_i = 1\}$.
+We further add predictions using the K29 defensive forecasting algorithm (\texttt{k29})~\citep{vovk2005defensive}, which is a game-theoretic forecasting method that yields calibrated forecasts.
+The method depends on the choice of a kernel function, and here we use the Gaussian RBF $K(p, q) = \exp\inparen{-\frac{(p-q)^2}{2\sigma^2}}$ with bandwidth $\sigma=0.01$.
+The \texttt{mix\_01\_noiseless} forecaster is defined as $p_t = 0.8$ for $t \leq 6000$ and $p_t = 0.2$ for $t > 6000$; the \texttt{mix\_01} forecaster is a noisy version that adds an independent noise to $p_t$ by $\tilde{p_t} = p_t + 0.5 \cdot \epsilon_t$ (clipped at 0 and 1), where $\epsilon_t$ is drawn IID from Student's $t$-distribution with 1 degree of freedom.
+The \texttt{mix\_10\_noiseless} forecaster is defined as $q_t = 1-p_t$ and the \texttt{mix\_10} forecaster $\tilde{q}_t$ is analogously defined.